michelreifenrath/inventree_order_calculator_streamlit/README.md

     ```
 2. Your web browser should automatically open to the application's URL (usually `http://localhost:8501`).
 3. The application will attempt to connect to your InvenTree instance using the credentials loaded from the `.env` file.
-4. Use the sidebar to define the target assembly Part IDs and the quantity required for each.
+4. Use the sidebar to select the target parts from the dropdown list (populated from Category 191) and enter the quantity required for each.
+Use the "Add Row" / "Remove Last" buttons to manage the list.
-5. Click the "Calculate Parts Needed" button.
+5. Click the "Teilebedarf berechnen" (Calculate Parts Needed) button.
 6. The results table will show the base components required, their current stock, and the quantity to order.
 7. Use the "Download Results as CSV" button to save the order list.
+8. Use the "Berechnung zurücksetzen" (Reset Calculation) button to clear the results and start a new calculation.

 ## Development